benc-uk/kube-workshop/08-helm-ingress/readme.md

 We've reached the final state of the application deployment.
 The resources deployed into the cluster & in Azure at this stage can be visualized as follows:

 ![architecture diagram](./diagram.png)

+This is a slightly simplified version, and the Deployment objects are not shown.